-Unless responsibility is defined internally between the main contractor and key sub-contractors, any waste management policies that have been drawn up will remain a paper exercise of good intentions.
+Implicit in the effective management of raw materials and waste in any construction project is the comprehensive allocation of responsibilities to key individuals.
+Unless responsibility is defined internally between the main contractor and key sub-contractors, any waste management policies that have been developed will remain a paper exercise of good intentions.
 To put these intentions into practice, contractors and sub-contractors need to know what their role is and what is expected of them.
-While the nature of good practice will be expanded upon below, this element needs to be supported by a management and monitoring system that ensures that the defined requirements take place.
+While the nature of good practice will be expanded upon further on, this element needs to be supported by a management and monitoring system that ensures the defined requirements take place.
 This process must be enforced systematically, which is something that becomes challenging due to many road projects being divided into a series of construction centres and also by the presence of sub-contractors.
-Relevant staff, including that of subcontractors, need to have "ownership" of the elements of any on-site waste management scheme that are within the scope of their responsibilities.
+Relevant staff, including that of sub-contractors, need to have "ownership" of the elements of any on-site waste management scheme that are within the scope of their responsibilities.
 To do this, good communication between parties is the key, with each body being clear on what their responsibilities are and what is expected of them.
 Contracts issued to sub-contractors should include provisions to support or enforce these initiatives.
-It hardly needs stating that the main contractor on a road project must lead by example.
+The main contractor on a road project must lead by example.

-In order to do this, the main contractor appointed to a road project should allocate responsibility for materials and waste management to one or more individuals of sufficient seniority to put the relevant procedures into practice.
+In order to do this, the main contractor appointed to a road project must allocate responsibility for materials and waste management to one or more individuals of sufficient seniority to implement the relevant procedures.
 Such persons should be appointed to ensure that any on-site procedures for raw materials handling and waste management are put into practice and that the roll-out of these systems on the ground is regularly monitored or otherwise policed.
 Seniority in the project team is required to ensure that any difficulties encountered are raised at an appropriate level within the project team and acted upon.
 Relevant individuals must have access to ordering and stock-control records, as well to information on waste removal practices.
 They must also have sufficient authority to be effective in the context of the project team's overall management and in dealing with sub-contractors.